csanquer/php-vendors/README.md

 php vendors is a simple dependencies manager based on original Symfony 2.0 Standard Edition vendors script.

-This script should be used to manage dependencies from git or subversion repositories for PHP project with PHP <= 5.2.
+This script should be used to manage dependencies from git or subversion repositories for PHP projects with PHP <= 5.2.

 For PHP >= 5.3 projects, consider using a better solution like [Composer](http://getcomposer.org/).